 When sewing for Private Clients, I like to push the technical boundaries of what is expected with a fabric and what can be achieved with a design - the structures and foundations you don’t see, especially in Couture, which historically have always been kept more secretive.

 This knowledge led me to start a blog called A Challenging Sew in 2011, so I could share some of the intricacies at a more advanced level.
 Millions of views later, it still remains incredibly popular, averaging twenty thousand plus page hits a month.

 FROM ADVANCED BEGINNER TO COUTURE

-When you sign up for a class at the studio, unless otherwise noted, I will be teaching - every class from absolute beginner to advanced.
+When you sign up for a class at the studio, unless otherwise noted, I will be teaching - Intermediate to Couture.

 I hope you will come and join me.